varnio/fedsim/README.rst

 Integration with fedsim-cli
 ---------------------------

-To automatically include your custom model by the provided cli tool, you can place your class in a python and pass its path to `-m` or `--model` option (without .py) followed by column and name of the model.
+To automatically include your custom model by the provided cli tool, you can place your class in a python and pass its path to `-m` or `--model` option (without .py) followed by colon and name of the model.
 For example, if you have model `CustomModel` stored in a `foo/bar/my_custom_model.py`, you can pass `--model foo/bar/my_custom_alg:CustomModel`.

 .. note::